zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 New Merkel Tree Data Structures in the Consensus State
 ============

-1) probabilistic value space
+1) sortition chain

-id is a subset range of values in [0,1]
+* range of probability space that could result in a winner
+* where the source of randomness is measured.

-* pubkey of who owns this lottery ticket, or a pair of pubkeys if it is a channel, or a list of operators if it is a baby sortition chain.
+* pubkey of who created this sortition chain

-2) waivers

-id is generated from the sortition ID and pubkey of who is giving up control.

-* signature
-* sortition chain ID
-* pubkey of who is giving up control

-3) proof of existence
+2) proof of existence

 id is the 32 bytes being stored.

 * arbitrary 32-bytes.
 * the height where this was recorded.

-4) potential_winners
+3) potential_winners

 for every potential winner there can be multiple layers of sortition chains in their proof that they won. for every layer of sortition chain, we need to remember a priority height as well as a list of pubkeys of accounts assigned to collect evidence for when users give up ownership of parts of that layer.